openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

   project ID refers to an unique ID (e.g. 34405323) shown at the top of your GitLab project : 17103 👀 I have detected a controller url: https://pipelines-as-code-controller-openshift-pipelines.apps.awscl2.aws.ospqa.com ?
 Do you want me to use it?
 Yes
 ?
-Please enter the secret to configure the webhook for payload validation (default: 61169):  61169 ℹ ️You now need to create a GitLab personal access token with `api` scope ℹ ️Go to this URL to generate one https://gitlab.com/-/profile/personal_access_tokens, see https://is.gd/rOEo9B for documentation
+Please enter the secret to configure the webhook for payload validation (default: ISpmebVvMMIS):  ISpmebVvMMIS ℹ ️You now need to create a GitLab personal access token with `api` scope ℹ ️Go to this URL to generate one https://gitlab.com/-/profile/personal_access_tokens, see https://is.gd/rOEo9B for documentation
 ?
 Please enter the GitLab access token:  **************************